220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/1-CSharp/NoteWeek4.md

 ### Singleton Design Pattern

 * Singleton design pattern in C# is one of the most popular design patterns.
 In this pattern, a class has only one instance in the program that provides a global point of access to it.
 In other words, a singleton is a class that allows only a single instance of itself to be created and usually gives simple access to that instance.

+Advantages:

+* Provides a global point of access from multiple classes
+* It is easy to maintain since there is only one instance of that class

+Disadvantages:

+* Very difficult to unit testing since it has global access
+* Definitely do not put any security sensitive information in a singleton